2013 Distinguished Alumna: Dr. Karen SeibertSeptember 25th, 2013

 During her visit to campus for Homecoming, Dr. Seibert gave a presentation entitled “What’s Behind the Little White Pill?”
 The seminar was about the challenges faced by the pharmaceutical industry in developing new medications and personalizing medicine.

-Charisse Montgomery is the Scientific Editor and College Communicator for The University of Toledo College of Pharmacy and Pharmaceutical Sciences.
-She is an alumna of The University of Toledo with master's degree in English from the College of Arts and Sciences, and she volunteers her time mentoring students and enjoys learning, reading, painting, and traveling.
+the Scientific Editor and College Communicator for The University of Toledo College of Pharmacy and Pharmaceutical Sciences.
+She is a triple alumna of The University of Toledo with master's degrees in English and Education and a graduate certificate in Patient Advocacy.

 Email this author | All posts by Charisse Montgomery